zikriyeurkmezcengiz/CleanArchitectureNotes/src/Architecture.md

 At the same time, use cases are narrow vertical slices that cut through the horizontal layers of the system.
 Each use case uses some UI, some application-specific business rules, some application-independent business rules, and some database functionality.
 Thus, as we are dividing the system in to horizontal layers, we are also dividing the system into thin vertical use cases that cut through those layers.

 **A good architecture leaves options open.**

+# DRAWING BOUNDRY LINES
+Early in the development of FitNesse, we drew a boundary line between business rules and databases.
+That line prevented the business rules from knowing anything at all about the database, other than the simple data access methods.
+That decision allowed us to defer the choice and implementation of the database for well over a year.
+It allowed us to try the file system option, and it allowed us to change direction when we saw a better solution.
+Yet it did not prevent, or even impede, moving in the original direction (MySQL) when someone wanted it.

+The fact that we did not have a database running for 18 months of development meant that, for 18 months, we did not have schema issues, query issues, database server issues, password issues, connection time issues, and all the other nasty issues that raise their ugly heads when you fire up a database.

+# Plugin Architecture
+Indeed, the history of software development technology is the story of how to conveniently create plugins to establish a scalable and maintainable system architecture.
+The core business rules are kept separate from, and independent of, those components that are either optional or that can be implemented in many different forms.

+TODO: The PluggingIntoTheBusinrssRules.png will be used in here.

+# POLICY AND LEVEL